 What about the recent headlines suggesting there is a link between grain-free dog food and canine heart disease?

 There has recently been an increase in heart disease in dogs, and preliminary studies suggest diet may be a contributing factor.
-Specifically, it is thought that certain boutique dog food brands with exotic ingredients (i.e. kangaroo, fava bean, tapioca) do not provide proper nutritional levels and are ultimately leading to taurine deficiency in dogs.
+Specifically, it is thought that certain boutique dog food brands with exotic ingredients (i.e. kangaroo, fava bean, tapioca) may not provide proper nutritional levels and are ultimately leading to taurine deficiency in dogs.
 Taurine is an important amino acid, and a deficiency in taurine promotes heart disease.

 What does this mean for you and how you select dog food?